Death Road to Canada

-Death Road to Canada is a 2016 roguelike video game developed by Rocketcat Games and Madgarden, and published by Rocketcat.
+Death Road to Canada is a 2016 roguelike video game developed by Madgarden and Rocketcat Games The game was also published by Rocketcat.
 Set during a zombie apocalypse, the player attempts to guide a group of survivors from Florida to "the last zombie-free nation" of Canada.
 The game released for Microsoft Windows, OS X, and Linux on July 22, 2016, with later releases for iOS, Android, Nintendo Switch, PlayStation 4, and Xbox One.

 Gameplay

 A zombie apocalypse has killed billions and shattered world civilization.
 However, the zombies are incapable of functioning in sufficiently cold weather.
 A group of survivors, each with different skills, attempts to drive from Florida to Canada in hopes of finding safety.

 Gameplay consists of two parts: exploration, in which the group moves through buildings searching for supplies and fighting zombies; and text-based events, where the player must choose a response to problems and receive bonuses or penalties.
-A character's morale must also be minded; it can be raised or lowered through events and through running out of supplies.
+A character's morale must also be managed; it can be raised or lowered through events and through running out of supplies.
 A character that runs out of morale will cause problems for the group.
 Occasionally the group will encounter "sieges," where they must survive a growing zombie horde for a set amount of time.
 Surviving a siege earns "Zombo Points," which can be spent on permanent upgrades for future journeys.

 The journey north lasts 9 to 999 in-game days depending on the difficulty level.
 At the end, the survivors must reach the Canadian border while pursued by a massive horde of zombies.
 There they are met by Mounties and a Justin Trudeau-lookalike, who easily defeat the zombies, congratulate the group and grant them Canadian citizenship.